We’ve all got a mason jar or two lying around the house, so why not put them to good use with this easy and affordable Mason jar soap dispenser?

 - Heavy-duty all-purpose glue

-Step by step guide to make the Mason Jar Soap Dispenser:
+Step by step guide on How To Turn A Mason Jar Into A Soap Dispenser:

 Apply spray paint to the outside of the mason jar and let dry (about 20 minutes).

 Step 2: Cut a hole in your mason jar lid.

 Use a paring knife to cut a hole in the top of the lid roughly the size of the straw/pump mechanism on the underside of your mason jar pump.

 Don’t worry about the raw edges of the hole.
 They will be concealed.

 Step 3: Add the soap pump

 Slide the soap pump through the top of the lid hole created in step 2.